#MomsSelf-Care #StressLessForHolidays #MomsHavingFun #FamilyJoy

 That was two years ago.
 I have a hard time saying no and disappointing myself feels even worse than disappointing others.
 I gifted cookies for at least a decade prior to that and skipping it, despite how my life changed post-kids, just felt awful…like falling further from my identity.

 I used to love the holidays.
-I now grit my teeth from sorting Halloween candy straight through to January second.
-My kids seem oblivious…thankfully.
-They relish holidays with playful abandon.
+But now, I grit my teeth from sorting Halloween candy straight through to January second.
+Thankfully, my kids seem oblivious.
+They relish the holidays with playful abandon.

 When I asked 42 Moms what they find challenging and wonderful about holidays – from what they want their kids to remember, to how they reduce stress and boost joy — I received amazing stories and clever suggestions.